landenlabs/all-Recyclercache/README.md

 Example shows ViewType set to card type for each of the two possible cards (Map or Planet), allowing the <b>RecyclerView</b> to reuse <b>ViewHolders</b> which go out of view.
-List is populated with 50 semi-random items of two types ("planets" and "map" cards) Status on the bottom shows the active view Holder count is 13 and 6 are attached to the view.
+List is populated with 50 semi-random items of two types ("planets" and "map" cards) Status on the bottom shows 20 ViewHolders created, 15 in memory and 6 attached to view.
-There are 5 cards in full view, one must be partially in view and the RecyclerView is caching 7 additional (5+1+7=13 active viewholders)
+There are 6 cards in full view and the RecyclerView is caching 8 additional (6+9=15 viewholders in memory)

-Values appear after selecting 50 items and scrolling through entire list.
+Values appear after selecting 50 items and scrolling through entire list a few times.
 <img src="images/reuse-50.jpg" width="400" >

 <hr>